core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The server MUST include in the response the 'Partial IV' parameter, which is set to the encoded Partial IV value above.

-* The server SHOULD Include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).
+* The server SHOULD include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).

 ### Supporting Observe ###